smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

         summary: String
     }

-Replacing the ``required`` and ``clientOptional`` trait with the ``default`` trait is *not* a backward compatible change because model consumers would transition from assuming the value is nullable to assuming that it is always present due to a default zero value.
+Replacing the ``required`` and ``clientOptional`` trait with the ``default`` trait is *not* a backward compatible change because model consumers would transition from assuming the value is nullable to assuming that it is always present due to a default value.

 .. note::

     Authoritative model consumers MAY choose to ignore the ``clientOptional`` trait.

-.. rubric:: Using the ``@input`` trait for more model evolution options
+.. rubric:: Model evolution and the ``@input`` trait

 The :ref:`input-trait` specializes a structure as the input of a single operation.
 Transitioning top-level members from ``required`` to optional is